 Most individuals ages 6 months or older should receive the annual flu shot.

 Some groups are at a higher risk of problems with the flu and should always get vaccinated.
 Those groups can include:

 - Children ages 6 months to 5 years old.

 - People with chronic conditions such as asthma and diabetes.

 - People with heart disease and those who have had a stroke.

 - Pregnant women.

 There are also exceptions to who should receive a flu vaccination.
 If in doubt, ask your doctor!

 It’s best to get your flu shot before the season starts – which is usually around the end of October.
 If you can’t get your flu shot around this time, then it’s still beneficial to get one through January or later.

-Schedule an appointment here at Dopson Family Medical Center by calling 904-259-7815 to discuss your needs when it comes to preventing the flu this season.
+You can schedule an appointment at Dopson Family Medical Center by calling 904-259-7815 to discuss your needs when it comes to preventing the flu this season.
 Dopson Family Medical Center is open Monday through Friday from 8:00 a.m. to 5:00 p.m.